bdwyertech/win-auth-proxy/README.md

 * You must run the application as user having a valid kerberos session ticket (i.e. log in with your corporate identity, then start this software)
 * Does not reply to mutual authentication request, but it's probably somewhat rare to bump into with web applications.
 * 64-bit platforms should still offer 32-bit compatible library/API so the application should compile and work.
 There's afaik no reason for which the application should be 64-bit.
-* The application does not add proxy headers, or manipulate any other headers besides Www-Authenticate/Authorization intentionally.
+* The application does not add proxy headers, or manipulate any other headers besides Proxy-Authorization intentionally.
 * Works only on Windows (because of the syscalls being called)
+* Only works for HTTP requests (if anyone has ideas on how to crack HTTPS requests that'd be great).